Khaled22ramadan/Udemy_Courses_Analysis/README.md

 # Udemy_Courses_Analysis

+# ""Overview""

 This project involves the analysis of Udemy courses data to uncover insights into course popularity, pricing, and subject distribution.
 The dataset includes various features such as course title, price, number of subscribers, reviews, lectures, difficulty level, content duration, and subject.
-The analysis is performed using Python
+The analysis is performed using Python.

 # ""Dataset Features""